Standardized Testing: PSAT/SAT/ACT

 To register for a standardized test, you may need Litchfield High School's CEEB Code: 070355.

 The State of Connecticut has adopted the SAT as the state's high school standardized assessment.
-All juniors will now complete the SAT without the Writing Test on Wednesday, April 5, 2017.
-For additional information about the April 5 test, please visit the CT Department of Education website.
+All juniors will complete the SAT in the spring of their junior year.
+For additional information, please visit the CT Department of Education website.

 - The PSAT serves as practice for the SAT, provides a valuable standardized testing opportunity, and will provide insight into areas where a student can improve.

 - Scores wil be released online to students and their families, and can be accessed by clicking here: PSAT Score Access

 - For directions on how to link your CollegeBoard and Khan Academy accounts, please click here.

 - The SAT and SAT Subject Tests are designed to assess your academic readiness for college.
 These exams provide a path to opportunities, financial support, and scholarships, in a way that's fair to all students.
 The SAT and SAT Subject Tests keep pace with what colleges are looking for today, measuring the skills required for success in the 21st century.